So you want to know how to make a slider scale work for your survey? We’ve got you covered.

 #4.
 Select a range in which your respondent’s input can be placed.
 In our example, we’ll go with the values 0-5.

 #5.
 Toggle the Show Value switch to display your values on the slider.
-You can also toggle the Set Start Positions button to provide an initial default setting for the slider button.
+You can also toggle the Set Start Positions button to provide a default setting for the slider button.

-In this example, we set the start position closer to the largest value of 5 to nudge the reader towards a favorable rating.
+In this sliding scale example, we set the default start position closer to the largest value of 5.

 #7.
-You can restrict it to a pre-defined decimal for a deeper level of precision.
+Restrict the numbers to a pre-defined decimal for a deeper level of precision.
 In our example, we chose 1, so the value will be increased in steps of 0.1.

 Types of slider scales